Medical Laboratory Science

 - Sales, service or technical development for companies that make medical supplies

-Or, because medical technologists are highly educated people, they can often go on to medical school or pursue other health-related occupations.
+Or, because medical laboratory scientists are highly educated people, they can often go on to medical school or pursue other health-related occupations.

-Today, there is a shortage of qualified people to fill all of the jobs available for medical technologists, which means those studying medical technology will have no problem finding a place to begin their careers.
+Today, there is a shortage of qualified people to fill all of the jobs available for medical laboratory scientists, which means those studying medical laboratory science will have no problem finding a place to begin their careers.

 - A strong interest and ability in science